-Things to Do | Visit Chiba | Latest update:2021/03/31
+Things to Do | Visit Chiba | Latest update:2023/06/12

-Among the many selling points making Makuhari Messe a well-known venue for international MICE events, is the incomparable convenience of its surrounding region.
-Six hotels stand within walking distance of its premises, two of which are directly connected to Makuhari Messe itself; and the latter two even come equipped with a conference hall.
-All of these perks allow first-time visitors to enjoy fulfilling trips, without the fear of getting lost.
-The Makuhari region also allows you to enjoy many unique visual joys, within a tight geographical area.
-Within walking distance of this facility, you may observe Diamond Mt.
-Fuji (a view of the sun setting on this famous mountain) savor the flavors of a local izakaya (traditional Japanese pub) and stroll through Mihama-en (a quintessential Japanese garden).
-In essence, this area offers the nation’s best, without having to travel to Tokyo or Kyoto.
-Those wanting to shop for souvenirs also need not risk getting lost; AEON MALL Makuhari New City – one of Japan’s largest shopping malls – sits a mere nine-minute walk from Makuhari Messe.
-The prefecture of Chiba also being famous for its farming and its fishing, its restaurants offer vegetable and seafood fare more freshly than in most urban centers.
+Among the many selling points making Makuhari Messe a well-known venue for international MICE events, is the incomparable convenience of its immediate vicinity and surrounding region.
+Six hotels stand within walking distance of its premises, two of which are directly connected to Makuhari Messe itself; and another two even have their own conference halls.
+The Makuhari area also allows you to enjoy many uniquely Japanese experiences, all within a tight geographical area.
+Within walking distance of this facility, you may: observe Diamond Mt.
+Fuji, a view of the sun setting on this famous mountain; savor the flavors of a local izakaya (traditional Japanese pub); and stroll through Mihama-en, a quintessential Japanese garden.
+Those wanting to shop for souvenirs also need not venture far; AEON MALL Makuhari New City – one of Japan’s largest shopping malls – sits a mere nine-minute walk from Makuhari Messe.
+The Makuhari area also offers visitors an array of high-quality dining options.
+Chiba Prefecture is known for its farming and fishing industries, allowing the restaurants in Makuhari to offer cuisine at a level of freshness that is often hard to come by in other urban centers.

 2-1 Nakase, Mihama Ward, Chiba City